klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.wallet/keyring.md

 ### SignatureData <a id="signaturedata"></a>

 `SignatureData` is a class that contains signature data inside.
 The signature which is the result of `sign` or `signMessage` will be returned as a signatureData.
-You can see how signatureData contains signature inside like below.
+You can see how signatureData contains signature(s) inside like below.

 ```javascript
 const signature = new caver.wallet.keyring.signatureData(['0x1b', '0x2dfc6...', '0x15038...'])